Scroga/OBJ-File-Processor/Documents/TechnicalDocumentation.md

 * **OBJDataWriter** class maintains a list of data writers, which are responsible for writing specific types of data to the output `.obj` file.
 Since an `.obj` file consists of a list of vertices, uv-coordinates , normals and faces, each vertex must have a specific position in the file becouse faces reference their indices.
 Consequently, removing vertices requires recalculating the vertex indices used in face specification.
 For this purpose,the `DeletionSynchronization` class is created.
 It is passed to the constructor of a data writer to recalculate the indices of the specific vertex referenced by face.

+* **DeletionSynchronization** class is shared between data writers to coordinate the deletion of specific vertices.
+Since vertex ordering is crucial, no data is physically removed from the `MeshData` object, instead, deleted vertices are set to null.
+The `DeletionSynchronization` maintains a list of integers corresponding to the vertices.
+When a vertex is set to null during program execution, it is not written to the ouput file, besides `DeletionSynchronization` object updates its list so that the `FaceDataWriter` can recalculate the indices of the vertices referenced in face definitions.

+### Unit Tests

+The program is tested where it is most meaningful.
+A large portion of the tests focus on the data readers and data writers.
+In contrast, operations such as normalization and transformation are tested manually by processing and previewing the 3D model, since it is difficult to predict the exact position of a specific vertex in 3D space after transformation.

+### Output Model Preview

+The project includes the *Python* script `run_blender_with_obj.py`, which is executed at the end of program to preview the output `.obj` file.
+The script opens *Blender*, cleans the default scene and imports the output 3d model.
+This functionality requires the path to the *Blender* `.exe` file to be provided as a command-line parameter, otherwise, the preview will not run.

 ### Notes and Suggestions

+The additional mesh operations were specified in the program [Specification](Specification.md).
+Those operations were not implemented due to the limited time avaible for the project and the overall complexity of the program, even without them.
+Nevertheless, the program is structured to remain compatible with future extensions, so new functionality can be added easily if needed.

 ### Conclusion